jesuisstan/diary-companion/credentials/readme.md

 3. Copy "google-services.json" and "keystore.jks" (if applicable) to [root]/credentials/android folder

-4. Copy "" to [root]/credentials/ios folder
+4. Copy "GoogleService-Info.plist" to [root]/credentials/ios folder

-5. Copy "" to [root]/credentials/web folder
+5. Copy any needed credentials to [root]/credentials/web folder

 6. Proceed to installation and running the project